Bibi Trial: ‘Shish-Kebab’ Was Code for PM’s On-Demand Positive Press Orders

 The staff nicknamed Netanyahu “Kim,” an homage to North Korean strongman Kim Jong Un, or “the big guy.”
 Sara Netanyahu was called Ri Sol-ju, after Kim’s wife.

-Yeshua said he faced daily abuse from Netanyahu emissaries, and detailed a pandemonium directed by the Eloviches, who is accused of subverting their news site to gain regulatory relief for Bezeq from Netanyahu.
+Yeshua said he faced daily abuse from Netanyahu emissaries, and detailed a pandemonium orchestrated by the Eloviches, who are accused of subverting their news site to gain regulatory relief for Bezeq from Netanyahu.

 At one juncture, Yeshua said, Shaul Elovitch demanded he “take that article down immediately, because [Netanyahu] has to sign something for me this week.”